syncfusion-content/winui-docs/winui/Ribbon/RibbonGallery.md

 ## Ribbon gallery preview

 The RibbonGallery preview feature is used to inspect the items before we select them.
-User can customize the preview support using `ItemPointerEnter` and `ItemPointerExit` events.
+Users can activate and deactivate the preview support using `ItemPointerEnter` and `ItemPointerExit` events respectively.

 {% tabs %}
 {% highlight xaml %}

-<ribbon:RibbonGallery  x:Name="fontGallery"
-                       ItemHeight="70"
+<ribbon:RibbonGallery  ItemHeight="70"
                        ItemWidth="100"
-                       MaxColumnCount="5"
                        SelectedItem="{x:Bind ribbongalitem}"
                        ItemPointerEnter="fontGallery_ItemPointerEnter"
                        ItemPointerExit="fontGallery_ItemPointerExit"